Sponsors: The Antarctic Circle and The California Contingent

 Those wishing to make presentations should contact the Coordinator (Rob Stephenson) who will forward the information on to the California Contingent.
 This time around we will ask several attendees to organize ahead of time some talks around some common subject thread and to moderate the resulting sessions (see below 'Volunteer Opportunities').

 Likely Attendees: Bookcollectors, booksellers, librarians, archivists, writers & publishers, historians.
 Amateurs more than academics.
-Attendance will be limited to the number that the venue(s) can accommodate, probably less than 90.
+Attendance will be limited to the number that the venues can accommodate, a maximum of 60.
 (At the previous SouthPole-siums the attendance ranged between 43 and 66.)

 To see the names of those who have said they're coming or who have expressed interest (or not), click here.